Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

         def configure_optimizers(self):
             return Adam(self.parameters(), lr=1e-3)

-.. note:: The LightningModule is a subclassing :class:`~torch.nn.Module`  and therefore, you can access its children parameters with ``self.parameters()``.
+.. note:: The LightningModule is subclassing :class:`~torch.nn.Module` and therefore, you can access its children parameters directly with ``self.parameters()``.

 If you have multiple optimizers, you can configure them as follows: